tvdboom/ATOM/docs_sources/api/plots/plot_permutation_importance.md

 is high.
 For this reason, the permutations are stored under the `permutations` attribute.
 If the plot is called again for the same model with the same `n_repeats`, it will use the stored values, making the method considerably faster.
-The `feature_importance` attribute is updated with the extracted importance ranking.
+The trainer's `feature_importance` attribute is updated with the extracted importance ranking.